conda-archive/conda-recipes/pandoc/notes.md

 You need to install cabal.
-Then run

-    cabal install hsb2hs  # a required build tool

-to get a build dependency.
+This recipe will install some dependencies into cabal, so you need to have write access to it.